MohamedMohy01/Ai-Training-Assistance-Graduation-project-1/README.md

-# Graduation Project 1: AI-Powered Exercise Recognition
+# Graduation Project 1 (Exercise AI): AI-Powered Exercise Recognition

 ## Overview
-GradFinal is an Android application developed as a graduation project to recognize and classify physical exercises in real-time using the device camera and on-device machine learning.
+Exercise AI is a graduation project solution to recognize and classify physical exercises in real-time using the device camera and on-device machine learning.
 The app leverages pose estimation and a custom-trained neural network to identify exercises such as sit-ups, jumping jacks, high knees, and steam engines, providing instant feedback to users.

 ## Features
 - **Real-Time Exercise Recognition:** Uses the device camera and MediaPipe pose estimation to track body movements.